 By KBB.com Editors

-Fresh from a complete remake last year, the mid-size Dodge Dakota can no longer be tagged as a "mini-Ram".
-Dakota buyers disdain today's bulked-up full-sized pickups and demand a leaner exterior.
+After Dodge redesigned the Dakota in 2008, the popular mid-size truck could no longer be tagged as a "mini-Ram".
+The Dakota's apparent success proves its buyers probably disdain today's bulked-up full-sized pickups, preferring a leaner exterior.
 With little compromise in interior room or workhorse ability, the Dakota delivers a trimmer package that makes it easier to negotiate congested city traffic and crowded parking lots.
 Yet the Dakota remains roomier and more potent than its smaller competitors.
 The Dakota comes in four distinct trim levels.
 Each is available with either aft-hinged rear doors – called Extended Cab – or the four conventional doors of the Crew Cab.
-Most are available with rear-, conventional four-wheel drive or full-time four-wheel drive.
+Most are available with either rear-wheel or conventional four-wheel drive.
 Standard is a capable 210-horsepower V6, while an impressive 302-horsepower V8 is available.

-Of less-than-full-size pickups, the 2009 Dakota offers the most power and the largest interior.
-Real truck folks will love the new removable storage bins that stow under the Crew Cab's rear seat.
+Of less-than-full-size pickups the 2010 Dodge Dakota offers the most power and the largest interior.
+Real truck folks will love the removable storage bins that stow under the Crew Cab's rear seat.

 The Dakota is not a "little" pickup.
 It's about as big as some full-sized pickups once were.
 Unlike some other smaller pickups, the Dakota does not offer a budget version with a four-cylinder engine or a regular cab.